-Darkness over Germany provides a fascinating insight into Nazi leaders and the radicalisation of young Germans in the late 1930s, with real resonance in current times.
+Published in 1943, Darkness over Germany is a remarkable book by a pioneering young woman, E. Amy Buller.
+It provides a fascinating insight into Nazi leaders and the radicalisation of young Germans in the late 1930s.

 Against this backdrop, and amidst intrigue and concerns in Britain about the rapid rise of Nazism, Buller was invited by her good friend William Temple to lead the groups of British intelligentsia to Germany.
 In doing so, she defied her critics and social norms.
 She was personally convinced that the best way to discuss difficult issues was for people to live and work together, to build relationships and better understand each other.

 The dialogue she pursued was particularly controversial, as it involved figures such as Alfred Rosenberg, one of the leading ideologues behind National Socialism.
 Buller’s association with people such as Rosenberg and von Ribbentrop, and her insistence on persisting with travel to Germany and cross-cultural discussions as war loomed large, almost certainly led to her attracting the attentions of MI5.